 Spencer’s application of Darwin’s theory to the social sciences started its own whole ideology “Social Darwinism” (Darwinistic theory applied to the social sciences rather than just the natural sciences).
 To add another layer of complexity, Spencer didn’t coin the term “Social Darwinism,” that was Thomas Henry Huxley in his April 1860 review of On the Origin of Species.

-In other words, Darwin sets out an evolutionary theory that is easily equatable to the social sciences in 1859’s On the Origin of Species, Huxley then calls the mechanism of natural selection “social Darwinism” in a 1860 review of the book, then Spencer applies the concept to socioeconomics and coins the term “survival of the fittest” in his 1864 book Principles of Sociology, and finally today we tend to mistakenly attribute this all to Darwin.
+Darwin set out an evolutionary theory that is easily comparable to the social sciences in 1859’s, On the Origin of Species.
+Huxley then called the mechanism of natural selection “social Darwinism” in an 1860 review of the book.
+Spencer applied the concept to socioeconomics and coined the term “survival of the fittest” in his 1864 book Principles of Sociology.
+Today we tend to attribute all this mistakenly to Darwin.

 Of course, it should be no surprise that this sort of thing is a collective effort in which the “fittest” (in this case, the most well-remembered name and favored theory) survive.

 - What does “natural selection” mean?: Natural selection is the process by which “fit traits” (traits fit to survive a given environment) are bred into upcoming generations as they allow organisms to survive, thrive, and procreate best in their current environment.
 See also Lamarckism (Lamarck’s theory of inherited traits on which Darwin and Spencer were working off of).

 - What does “survival of the fittest” mean?
 Survival of the fittest doesn’t mean ONLY the physically or mentally strongest survive.
 It means the organism with traits most fit for survival in a given environment survives, thrives, and procreates regardless of what trait makes it most fit.
 See Six things Darwin never said – and one he did.